hot-glue-for-rails/hot-glue/README.md

 ```

-If you are using factory creation along with with alt lookups, be sure your factory code creates a local variable that follows this name
+be sure your factory code creates a local variable that follows this name

 **<downcase association name>**_factory.<downcase association name>